-Tikkurila’s product development sites are located in Finland, Poland, Russia, Sweden, Estonia and Denmark.
-At the end of 2017, Research and Development employed 193 (2016: 191) people.
+Tikkurila’s product development sites are located in Finland, Poland, Russia, Sweden and Estonia.
+At the end of 2018, Research and Development employed 175 (2017: 193) people.

 The main target for our R&D function is to support business by developing new products, by creating new business opportunities, and by renewing the properties of existing paints and coatings.
 The R&D work has an important role in minimizing the environmental and health impacts and improving the user safety of our products.
 The continuous development of the product portfolio is essential for keeping Tikkurila competitive and for meeting the changing needs of customers.
 It also helps Tikkurila comply with the increasingly stringent safety and environmental standards

 The key principles of Tikkurila’s product development are quality, durability and safety.
 Our goal is to develop products that provide longer maintenance painting intervals, burden the environment as little as possible, and are safe to use.
 In close cooperation with raw materials suppliers and Tikkurila's sourcing, our R&D chemists and product developers select raw materials that are technically functional and safe options with regards to health and the environment.
 They also explore the use of alternative and renewable raw materials, develop new purposes and functionalities for paints.

 Product development selects the raw materials based on the end-use and the desired properties.
 This is why, for example, the raw materials used for exterior paints are different from those used for interior paints.
 The choice of raw materials plays an important role in the environmental impact, quality and safety of the products.